 Finding the right app is often the matter of trial and error.
-There is no place for compromise, especially when it comes to keeping your Mac clean, safe, and secure.
+However, there is no place for compromise, when it comes to keeping your Mac clean, safe, and secure.
 Fortunately, there are options to choose from and reviews to help you make sure the choice is right.
-Among more widely spread options, MacFly Pro is making its way to the top, but is it worth your time and money? — Let’s find out in this Macflypro review.
+Among more widely spread options, MacFly Pro is making its way to the top, but is it worth your time and money? — Let’s find out in this MacFlyPro review.

 When you first startup MacFly Pro you are welcomed with a Smart Assistant home screen (more about the assistant later).

-Smart Assistant is hands down MacFly Pro’s main selling point.
+Smart Assistant is hands down MacFly Pro’s main attraction.
 Basically, you can go about your own business and rely on the assistant to remind you when you should run another cleanup.
 The assistant runs occasional scans in the background, when your Mac is not under heavy load to avoid draining performance, and hits you up with a reminder when junk files pass a certain threshold.
 You can then clean things up with a single click of a button.

 A question that comes up in one way or another whenever the world is introduced to a new app — is it a scam?
 The short answer is no, MacFly Pro isn’t.